misc-hosting/mtntbk/about.md

 at Coban's in Manhattan.
 [Coban](https://en.wikipedia.org/wiki/Coban_Lookchaomaesaitong) used to cook tripe for us on a hotplate after practice.
 And in another lifetime, I did some old-school American kickboxing with the local legend and champ, Kerry Roop of Rochester, Michigan.
-Someday soon, I hope to spend time training in Thailand.
+Someday soon, I am planning a training camp in Thailand.

 {% include image.html url="../../assets/images/roop.jpg" description="Kerry Roop axe kicking
 the world" width="400"%}